 Dr. Olivia Johnson, backed by her extensive research in developing the Fatal 10 of Law Enforcement Suicide, weighs in on both stories, while also explaining the importance of inoculation as it relates to the Mental Health & Relationship issues Police Officers will face during their careers.

 Finally, retired Police Officer, Speaker, and Author Glen Williams relates his work in the field of Relationships & the Police Family to the stories in the film, fostering a message to bridge the gap in communication between a Police Officer and Spouse.

 AUTHOR.
 SPEAKER.
 COMMUNICATION COACH.

 Glen Williams spent 26 years in law enforcement as a patrol officer and detective.
+He grappled with his view of humanity and looked death in the face.
 Risking his life was just part of the job.
-He grappled with the worst of humanity and looked death in the face.
 And, of course, he couldn't save everyone.
-Trauma as a way of life takes a toll.
-Like many, Glen did not talk about these things.
-To cope, he indulged in self-destructive behavior—and eventually developed PTSD.
-After his second divorce, Mr. Williams spent three years alone at his cabin and did some deep self-accountable, soul searching.
+After his second divorce, Glen spent three years alone at his cabin and did some deep, self-accountable, soul searching.

 "I had visualization about my own life and how I can change what I do and what to expect in my work and personal life."